justinethier/cyclone/docs/Garbage-Collector.md

 In practice a mutator will not always be able to cooperate in a timely manner.
 For example, a thread can block indefinitely waiting for user input or reading from a network port.
 In the meantime the collector will never be able to complete a handshake with this mutator and major GC will never be performed.

-Cyclone solves this problem by requiring that a mutator let the collector know that it is (or could be) blocking.
-The mutator will call a function to update its thread state to `CYC_THREAD_STATE_BLOCKED`.
+Cyclone solves this problem by requiring that a mutator keep track of its thread state.
 With this information the collector can cooperate on behalf of a blocked mutator and do the work itself instead of waiting for the mutator.

 The possible thread states are:

-    typedef enum { CYC_THREAD_STATE_NEW
-                 , CYC_THREAD_STATE_RUNNABLE
-                 , CYC_THREAD_STATE_BLOCKED
-                 , CYC_THREAD_STATE_BLOCKED_COOPERATING
-                 , CYC_THREAD_STATE_TERMINATED
-                 } cyc_thread_state_type;
+- `CYC_THREAD_STATE_NEW` - A new thread not yet running.
+- `CYC_THREAD_STATE_RUNNABLE` - A thread that can be scheduled to run by the OS.
+- `CYC_THREAD_STATE_BLOCKED` - A thread that could be blocked.
+- `CYC_THREAD_STATE_BLOCKED_COOPERATING` - A blocked thread that the collector is cooperating with on behalf of the mutator.
+- `CYC_THREAD_STATE_TERMINATED` - A thread that has been terminated by the application but its resources have not been freed up yet.

+Before entering a C function that could block the mutator must call a function to update its thread state to `CYC_THREAD_STATE_BLOCKED`.
+This indicates to the collector that the thread may be blocked.

-You might be wondering about `BLOCKED_COOPERATING`.
-Unfortunately, if the mutator is transitioning to async all of its objects need to be relocated from the stack so they can be marked.
-In this case the collector changes the thread's state to `CYC_THREAD_STATE_BLOCKED_COOPERATING` and performs a minor collection for the thread.
+When the collector handshakes it will check each mutator to see if it is blocked.
+Normally in this case the collector can just update the blocked mutator's status and move on to the next one.
+But if the mutator is transitioning to async all of its objects need to be relocated from the stack so they can be marked.
+In this case the collector changes the thread's state to `CYC_THREAD_STATE_BLOCKED_COOPERATING`, locks the mutator's mutex, and performs a minor collection for the thread.
 The mutator's objects can then be marked gray and its allocation color can be flipped.
+When it is finished cooperating for the mutator the collector releases its mutex.

 When a mutator exits a (potentially) blocking section of code, it must call another function to update its thread state to `CYC_THREAD_STATE_RUNNABLE`.
 In addition, the function will detect if the collector cooperated for this mutator by checking if its status is `CYC_THREAD_STATE_BLOCKED_COOPERATING`.
-If so, the mutator will perform a minor GC again to ensure any additional objects - such as results from the blocking code - are moved to the heap before calling `longjmp` to jump back to the beginning of its stack.
+If so, the mutator waits for its mutex to be released to ensure the collector has finished cooperating.
+The mutator then performs a minor GC again to ensure any additional objects - such as results from the blocking code - are moved to the heap before calling `longjmp` to jump back to the beginning of its stack.
 Either way, the mutator now calls into its continuation and resumes normal operations.

 ## Other Considerations